-We negotiated to have many charges rolled up into one charge and have some withdrawn if our client plead guilty to others.
-However, given the circumstances of the arrest we applied for a voir dire hearing prior to any entering of a plea.
+The MyDefence referred lawyer negotiated to have many charges rolled up into one charge and have some withdrawn if the client plead guilty to others.
+However, given the circumstances of the arrest the lawyer applied for a voir dire hearing prior to any entering of a plea.
 This type of hearing is used to determine whether evidence was:

 The voir dire hearing – reasonable suspicion

-In defeating these three propositions, our counsel relied on the following:
+In defeating these three propositions, counsel relied on the following: